 These issues can have a tremendous impact on the transition into a separation and your life afterward.
 Doing it without a family law lawyer for each side is usually a very bad idea.

 Make sure it’s binding

 There are various grounds that a disgruntled former partner (spouse or otherwise) can raise to potentially later set aside or cancel out a Separation Agreement (in whole or in part):

 - Lack of comprehensive and documented financial disclosure;

 - Fraud, duress, undue influence;

 - The Separation Agreement does not comply with the overall objectives of the Divorce Act [in other words, be careful about making ‘too good of a deal’].

-(Note: I discuss those above four factors in many places at this blog as they relate to Marriage Contracts.
+(Note: I discuss those above four factors in many places in this blog as they relate to Marriage Contracts.
 Both Marriage Contracts and Separation Agreements are “Domestic Contracts” within the meaning of Ontario’s Family Law Act.
-The pre contract stringencies apply equally to both types of domestic contracts.)
+The pre-contract stringencies apply equally to both types of domestic contracts.)